Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - We are built to make mistakes, coded for error.
 We learn, as we say, by "trial and error." - **Lewis Thomas, The Medusa and the Snail**

 ## Relationships

+- Great relationships are built, not discovered. - **Logan Ury, How to Not Die Alone**

 ### Romantic